 How to use an ironing board

-An ironing steel is an indispensable tool for your knife, as it helps to maintain the sharpness of the knife.
-The ironing steel is used continuously as a maintenance tool to prevent the knife from becoming dull.
-Thus, an iron steel is used to prolong sharpness, while our whetstone is used when the knife needs 'rougher' sharpening and polishing.
+A honing steel is an indispensable tool for your knife, as it helps maintain the knife's sharpness.
+The honing steel is used continuously as a maintenance tool to prevent the knife from becoming dull.
+Thus, a honing steel is used to prolong sharpness, while our sharpening stone is used when the knife needs 'coarser' sharpening and polishing.

-Seramikku's ironing steel from Japanese Satake is easy to use and feels good in the hand.
-When you need to use the iron, you can either hold the iron in a vertical direction or lying against, for example, a cutting board.
+Seramikku's honing steel from Japanese Satake is easy to use and fits well in the hand.
+When using the honing steel, you can either hold it vertically or flat against, for example, a cutting board.

-Place the knife blade on the ironing board at an angle of 15-20 degrees.
-Make sure to keep a safe distance and pay attention to having a good grip on both the knife and the iron.
-Move the knife towards the ironing steel with light strokes and let the entire knife blade come into contact with the steel.
+Place the knife blade on the honing steel at an angle of 15-20 degrees.
+Make sure to maintain a safe distance and be careful to have a good grip on both the knife and the honing steel.
+Move the knife against the honing steel with light strokes and allow the entire knife blade to come into contact with the steel.
 This can be done by gently pulling the knife back and forth.
 Switch sides of the knife blade and repeat the process on this side.

-The process is carried out until both sides of the knife blade have received approximately 10 strokes over the knife edge.
-Wash the knife free of any small remains of metal and make sure to dry the knife well.
+The process is performed until both sides of the knife blade have had approximately 10 strokes over the knife edge.
+Wash the knife free of any small metal residues and make sure to dry the knife thoroughly.

-If the knife does not seem sharp after using the iron, our whetstone can be used.
-This gives a coarser grinding and subsequent polishing.
+If the knife does not seem sharp after using the honing steel, our sharpening stone can be used.
+This provides a coarser sharpening and subsequent polishing.

 Find all knife accessories here